urbit/docs/docs/using/messaging.md

     ~your-urbit:talk> ;create channel %my-channel 'some description'

-Now you can your friends to `;join ~your-urbit/my-channel`.
+Now you can tell your friends to `;join ~your-urbit/my-channel`.

 ## Manual

-`:talk`s design is similar in spirit to [nntp](https://en.wikipedia.org/wiki/Network_News_Transfer_Protocol) the underlying protocol for Usenet.
+`:talk`'s design is similar in spirit to [nntp](https://en.wikipedia.org/wiki/Network_News_Transfer_Protocol), the underlying protocol for Usenet.

 Our design is pretty simple: `:talk` messages are called ‘posts’.
 Posts go to ‘stations’.
 Any urbit can host or subscribe to any number of stations.

-There are four kinds of station: a write-only `%mailbox` for direct messages, an invite-only `%party` for private conversation, a read-only `%journal` for curated content, and a public-access `%board` for general use.
+There are four kinds of station: a write-only `%mailbox` for direct messages, an invite-only `%party` for private conversation, a read-only `%journal` for curated content, and a public-access `%channel` for general use.

 ### Posts